 The sides of the stock tank are obviously metal, but they are not too thick that a hole cutter cannot be used to cut the size.
 The exact sizes full list of parts and designs are available for you to buy from our shop.

-The jet bodies are a little different that we are going to use on this stock tank hot tub as the ones that we talk about called Gunites are not suitable for this kind of build.
+The jet bodies are a little different that we are going to use on this stock tank hot tub.
+The ones that we talk about called Gunites are not suitable for this kind of build.
 We are still going to go with a mix of air and water to give the ultimate hot tub experience in a Stock Tank!

 Here is an example of a jet that has been cut into the side of the Stock Tank.